 I am dedicated to taking the time to understand one's history.
 I find therapy is like a dance and developing a relationship is like learning the steps of a dance.
 Often, it can take time to develop a common language before "work" can begin.
-In my experience, however, this foundation allows for deeper, more meaningful, and real change to take place.
+In my experience however, this foundation allows for deeper, more meaningful, and real change to take place.

 What do you do to continue learning and building competencies as a provider?

 I am an avid reader and student of all things.
 While much of my education and supervision is psychodynamic and psychoanalytic in its orientation, I believe being a well-rounded person and engaging in culture, education, film, and art teaches me equally about people and the human condition.
 I have trained in IFS, mindfulness, couples therapy, and other disciplines but my own experience over 20 years as a clinician in outpatient mental health clinics and private practice has taught and humbled me more than anything.
 Over the past five years, I have supervised other therapists, which allows me to teach and support and share my views on treatment.
-Lastly, my role as a mother of three has taught me greatly about the self and the other value of attachment.
+Lastly, my role as a mother of three has taught me greatly about the self, the other, and the immense value of attachment.

 How do your own core values shape your approach to therapy?

 I believe it is our job as human beings to learn deeply who we are in our unique life process.
 Being human can be hard and painful sometimes.
 Having the courage to ask for help is an awesome step.
 Committing to charter the exploration of one's self can feel daunting, but...we have one life to live.
 I believe from my own experience in therapy that as arduous as it is to confront the self, the rewards are infinite.
 When this experience is met with compassion, empathy, curiosity, kindness, and guidance, the path can be a revelation.